ncxa/DTCL/README.md

 # DTCL
 This repo contains the Pytorch implementation of our paper:
-**Dual Triplet Contrastive Loss Constraint for Hard Instance in Video Anomaly Detection**
+**Enhanced Video Anomaly Detection through Dual Triplet Contrastive Loss for Hard Sample Discrimination**

 ## Requirements